 In any sport it's important to know your limits and tackle challenges which test you but are not so far beyond your own physical/skill limits to pose a danger to your wellbeing.
 It's also true that sport doesn't just attract those looking to push physical limits, it also attracts those who simply enjoy being active.
 Canoeing and kayaking is no exception to this.
-To help establish whether or not a stretch of water is too dangerous for your ability level, the British Canoe Union (BCU) has set up a grading system.
+To help establish whether or not a stretch of water is too dangerous for your ability level, British Canoeing has set up a grading system.

 The grading system runs from one through to six and is based on a series of criteria; water temperature, wind, wave height, waves breaking, potential swim difference, paddling at night/fog and miscellaneous hazards (such as remoteness or difficulty of communication).